hasparus/next-next-link/README.md

-📂 This is no longer needed.
+📂 ARCHIVED: This is no longer needed.
 The Link component in Next.js 13 is great.
 Just use it.

 ---